JayTeeSF/clue/README.txt

 # play a game, tell us your player's name, followed by the ordered line-up of all the players' names
 ./bin/clue "Me" "player-1" "Me" "player-3" "player-4"

-option 2: feed sample game into program: cat data/sample_game_1.txt | ./bin/clue "Me" "player-1" "Me" "player-3" "player-4"
+# option 2: feed sample game into program:
+cat data/sample_game_1.txt | ./bin/clue "Me" "player-1" "Me" "player-3" "player-4"

+# run a spec to test the output of a sample game:
+./spec/sample_game 1